MCCE2024/INENPT-G1-Argo/README.md

 ./setup-multi-tenant-oauth.sh tenant-a

 # Creates: tenant-*-oauth-sealed-secret.yaml (one per tenant)

-# Push the secret files and the changed value file of the api to the repo
 ```

+## ⚠️ IMPORTANT: Push the secret files and the changed value.yaml file of the api helm chart to the repo

 ### **Step 4: DNS Configuration (Optional)**